Madek/madek-webapp/doc/development/developer_rules_admin_interface.md

-Specific Asspects
+Specific Aspects
 -----------------

-* The base url of the new admin-interface is `/admin/`.
+* The base URL of the new admin-interface is `/admin/`.
 * Links never open new tabs (yet windows) by default.